-“For the journeyman goad of the stadium PLA to have been met, the project needed to increase the number of DC journeymen hours by 93 percent.
+“For the journeyman goal of the stadium PLA to have been met, the project needed to increase the number of DC journeymen hours by 93 percent.
 A whopping 74 percent of the higher paid journeymen hours went to non-residents.”

 Data used in the DC Progress report is from a September 2008 report from the Clark/Hunt/Smoot JV to the DC Sports and Entertainment Commission, which indicates contractors missed multiple hiring goals set by the PLA.
 (So do these articles from various Washington papers).

 Another study, Broken Promises, Big Losses: The Story of DC Workers Watching from the Dugout as the $611 Million Washington Nationals Ballpark is Built, found a PLA couldn’t deliver on local hiring promises either:

 “…non-D.C. residents worked 506,926 journeyperson hours (71.1 percent of total journeyperson hours), while D.C. resident worked just 206,444 journeyperson hours (28.9 percent), far below the PLA requirement that D.C. residents work 50 percent of total journeyperson hours.”

 Additionally, this study found that half of the contractors involved in the project hired no new apprentices; of the companies that hired new trainees, only 17 of 56 met the PLA requirement that 100 percent of new apprenticeships go to D.C. residents.
 (Check out this related document mailed to district residents.).